peter88213/nvhelp-en/source/plotting.rst

-If you want to divide a story into stages according to a structure model (e.g. the *Three Act Model*, or the *Save The Cat* beatsheet), just insert the stages between the regular scenes at the beginning of each phase.
+If you want to divide a story into stages according to a structure model (e.g. the *Three Act Model*, or the *Save The Cat* beatsheet), just insert the stages between the regular sections at the beginning of each phase.
 This gives you color-coded subheadings in the tree view.

 .. figure:: _images/acts01.png